 Displays advice for pharmacy staff

-* Checkbox for pharmacist to tick if instance was run by an actual customer (e.g. data is “verified”)
+* Checkbox for pharmacist to tick if instance was run by an actual customer (e.g. data is “verified”) This checkbox feature is no longer needed, since no data is required to verify or correlate visual acuity results with label size preferences.